How to get A Business Manager Visa In Japan? (2026 Edition)

 How to Apply for Your Business Manager Visa in Japan

-Securing a Business Manager Visa requires careful preparation given the stricter requirements that took effect in October 2025.
+Securing a Business Manager Visa requires careful preparation, given the stricter requirements that took effect in October 2025.
 The following steps outline the application process.

 Step 1: Establish Your Business Foundation